Charles Kingston: Early life

 Kingston was born in Adelaide on 22 October 1850.
 He was the youngest of six children born to Luduvina Catherina Da Silva (née Cameron) and George Strickland Kingston.
 His father, a widower who had re-married, was born in Ireland and trained as an architect and engineer in England.
 He was appointed deputy surveyor-general for the new Province of South Australia and arrived in 1836 on board the First Fleet.
-Kingston's mother was the daughter of military officer Charles Cameron and his Portuguese-born wife Luduvina Rosa Da Silva, who had married in 1812 during the Peninsular War.
+Kingston's mother was the daughter of military officer Charles Cameron and his Portuguese-born wife Luduvina Rosa Da Silva, who married in 1812 during the Peninsular War.
 She later became the step-daughter of seaman and pastoralist John Finnis, following her father's early death.

 Kingston's mother died in 1851 at the age of 27, after which he and his siblings were probably raised by servants as their father was heavily involved in business and political activities.
 In 1856 he married Emma Berry, the widowed daughter of harbourmaster Thomas Lipson, but had no further children.
 Kingston formed a close bond with his older brother Strickland.
-At an early age he was sent to the Adelaide Educational Institution run by John Lorenzo Young, where he regularly won awards and had a talent for mathematics.
+At an early age he was sent to John Lorenzo Young's Adelaide Educational Institution, where he regularly won awards and had a talent for mathematics.
 His schoolmate Joseph Verco later recalled him as "distinctly rough in manner and rather disposed to bully those younger and smaller than himself [...] very disposed to mischief, practical and horse-play".
 He left the school at the end of 1867 and decided to study law, beginning his articles of clerkship in March 1868 with future attorney-general Samuel Way.

 Kingston was called to the bar in 1873, despite the objection of the elder brother of his future wife, Lucy May McCarthy on the grounds of Kingston's alleged seduction of her.
 He became a QC in 1889.

 In 1873 Kingston married Lucy McCarthy, who was disabled for much of her life.
 They had no children, but in a remarkable gesture, Lucy took in a child, Kevin Kingston, whom Kingston had fathered with another woman, Elizabeth Watson, in 1883.
 As a result of the scandal, Kingston was ostracised by Adelaide "society", his contempt for whom he never troubled to conceal.
 Kevin died in 1902.

-Kingston and his older brother Strickland Gough "Pat" Kingston (1848 – 3 October 1897) formed a business partnership Kingston & Kingston in 1879 which they dissolved in July 1884.
+In 1879 Kingston and his older brother Strickland Gough "Pat" Kingston (1848 – 3 October 1897) formed a business partnership, Kingston & Kingston, which they dissolved in July 1884.
 S. G. Kingston was a brilliant lawyer but unstable.
 He was jailed for the gunshot wounding of a cabdriver in June 1884 and killed himself after losing an important case in Port Augusta.

-Kingston had a passion for Australian rules football in South Australia and helped formulate its code and was President of the South Australian Football Club.
+Kingston had a passion for Australian rules football in South Australia and helped formulate its code and was president of the South Adelaide Football Club and chief patron of both South Adelaide football and cricket clubs.

+He was a lifelong non-smoker, but on at least one occasion was a welcome guest at a smoke social.